-The admits card will be available between April 4 to April 10, 2020, after the completion of the KIITEE application process. the admit card of KIITEE 2020 will be available on the official website successfully registered Candidates can download KIITEE admit card till the exam day.
+The admits card will be available from 4th June 2021 after the completion of the KIITEE application process.
+The admit card of KIITEE 2021 will be available on the official website.
+Successfully registered candidates can download KIITEE admit card till the exam day.
 KIITEE admit card is a mandatory document to be carried to the exam center. without admit card, you are not able to enter the exam hall.
-Candidates must note that KIITEE admits card will not be dispatched in hard copy to any candidate.make at least more than two copies of the admit card for further use.
+Candidates must note that KIITEE admits card will not be dispatched in hard copy.
+Candidates are advised to preserve the admit card till the admission process is over.

 A highlight of Admit card schedules:

-After the successful registration and submit the application form the admit card will be generated for the giving KIITEE 2020 entrance. the admitted is mandatory to give the entrance exam. without admit card, you can't even enter the exam hall. once when the admit card will be available online candidates can download the KIITEE Admit card by the following process.
+After the successful registration and submit the application form the admit card will be generated for the giving KIITEE 2021 entrance. admission is mandatory to give the entrance exam.
+Without admit card, you can't even enter the exam hall.
+Once when the admit card will be available online candidates can download the KIITEE Admit card by the following process.

 Step.1: Go to the official website-

 To download the admit card you must visit the official website of the KIITEE. you will find all the information regarding the KIITEE 2021.

 Step.2: Click on the download admit card link-

 On the official website search the admit card download link. which will be clearly visible on the website. when you find the link click on it. then the further process will take place.

 Step.3: Enter Registration number and date of birth-